Share this post:

 #4 Explore the Sanctuary of Delphi

-The ancient sanctuary of Delphi is one of the most famous ancient Greek landmarks.
+The ancient sanctuary is one of the most famous ancient Greek landmarks.
 Tucked away amid nature, Delphi was an important religious and cultural center of the ancient Greek world.
 It consists of impressive buildings, such as the temple of Apollo, which served as an oracle, the ancient theatre and the sanctuary of Athena Pronea.
 Spring, when nature is in full bloom, is the best season to visit Delphi Sanctuary.

 #5 Take a dip at Myrtos Beach Kefalonia